-You must wear a face covering in many indoor settings, such as shops or places of worship where these remain open, and on public transport, unless you are exempt.
+You must continue to wear a face covering in many indoor settings, such as shops, places of worship and on public transport, unless you are exempt.
 This is the law.
 Read guidance on face coverings .

 Posters that can be downloaded and support Information on services during the Coronavirus (COVID-19) pandemic

 Posters that you can download and display in your business or at home reminding people to Shop Local, Shop Safely and a reminder about Social Distancing are available for everyone.
 If you would like these emailed or a printed copy just ask email@example.com .
 Check out the Toolkit below too.